 Skye Wallace works to compile all of the stark elements of the Canadian landscape into a sort of musical archive.
-Inspired by historical non-fiction and field recordings, particularly the esteemed National Parks Project, Skye’s songs are made out of stories that are hidden in plain sight.
-The resulting sound is experimental, gritty, and orchestral.
+Inspired by historical non-fiction and field recordings, particularly the esteemed National Parks Project, her songs are made out of stories hidden in plain sight.
+The resulting sound is melodic, gritty, and orchestral.

 Skye is currently residing, performing, and writing in Vancouver.

-After having embarked on a successful Canada-wide tour and West Coast festival circuit (Artswells, North Country Fair, Khatsalano, Sled Island, Edge of the World), Skye Wallace now plans to record, release, and tour a new album by next spring.
+After having embarked on a successful Canada-wide tour in 2013 and West Coast festival circuit (Artswells, North Country Fair, Khatsalano, Sled Island, Edge of the World), Skye Wallace now plans to record, release, and tour a third album by this spring.
 The new sounds and compositions are comprised of influences from classical string pieces, the grunge-folk movement, and her own vulnerable storytelling.

 “… Her enchanting voice is complimented by an array of instruments, some of which are highly unusual.
 Her music will make a worthy addition to any record collection.”